Aider-AI/aider/docs/unified-diffs.md

 Aider now asks GPT-4 Turbo to use
 [unified diffs](https://www.gnu.org/software/diffutils/manual/html_node/Example-Unified.html)
 to edit your code when you request new features, improvements, bug fixes, test cases, etc.
-This new support for unified diffs massively reduces GPT-4 Turbo's bad habit of "lazy" coding.
+Using unified diffs massively reduces GPT-4 Turbo's bad habit of "lazy" coding, where it writes half completed code filled with comments like "...add logic here...".

-There are abundant anecdotes
-about GPT-4 Turbo writing half completed code filled with comments that give homework assignments to the user like
-"...add logic here..."
-or
-"...omitted for brevity...".
-Aider's new unified diff edit format significantly reduces this sort of lazy coding, as quantified by dramatically improved scores on a new "laziness" benchmark suite.

-Aider's new benchmarking suite is designed to both provoke and quantify lazy coding.
+Aider's also has a new benchmarking suite designed to both provoke and quantify lazy coding.
-It consists of 39 python refactoring tasks, which ask GPT to remove a non-trivial method from a class and make it a stand alone function.
+It consists of
+39 python refactoring tasks,
+which ask GPT to remove a non-trivial method from a class and make it a stand alone function.
-GPT-4 Turbo is prone to being lazy on this sort of copy/paste task, by leaving a comment like
+GPT-4 Turbo is prone to being lazy on this sort of task, often leaving comments like
-"...include the body of the original method..."
+"...include the original method body...".

 This new laziness benchmark produced the following results with `gpt-4-1106-preview`:

 - **GPT-4 Turbo only scored 15% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 - **Aider's new unified diff edit format raised the score to 65%**.
-- **A system prompt based on widely circulated folklore performed no better than baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".
-This prompt scored only 15% on the refactor benchmark.
+- **No benefit from the user being blind, without hands, tipping $2000 or fearing truncated code trauma.** These widely circulated folk remedies performed no better than baseline when added to the system prompt with aider's SEARCH/REPLACE edit format.
+Including *all* of them only scored at 15%

 The older `gpt-4-0613` also did better on the laziness benchmark by using unified diffs.
 The benchmark was designed to work with large source code files, and 28% of them are too large to use with June GPT-4's 8k context window.
-This significantly harmed June GPT-4's performance on the benchmark.
+This significantly harmed the benchmark results.

 - **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
 - **Aider's new unified diff edit format raised June GPT-4's score to 59%**.